VasiliyMatr/ASM/T06HASH/readme.md

 <img src="data/timeCheck.png" width="500" />

 We can see that all works correctly and I can optimize my code and easily test performance improvements now.<br/>
-Now let's profile the test program with Callgrind.
+Let's profile the test program with Callgrind.

 ### Here are the first profile results:<br/>
 <img src="data/firstProfile.png" width="1000" />